 Before contacting the service, we encourage you to view the advice guides located above as these may answer your query without the need to wait for an appointment.

-To speak with someone about the Lamplight service call:
+To speak with someone about the Lamplight Support Service call:

 Lines are open 8:30am - 8:30pm, 7 days a week.